ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/getting-started/introduction.md

 <ArticleCard
     color="dark"
     title="Developer Intermediate"
-    subTitle="Learn how to develop and deliver cloud-native applications with an Enterpeise SDLC." href="/developer-intermediate"
+    subTitle="Learn how to develop and deliver cloud-native applications with an Enterprise SDLC." href="/developer-intermediate"
     >